 Unfortunately, this makes the decision process complex…

-If you are somewhat confused right now then you are in the perfect spot.
-You get it, and that is a good thing.
+If you're somewhat confused right now, then you're in the perfect spot.
+You get it, and that's a good thing.
 The confusion results from the tug-of-war between emotion and intellect trying to sort through the complex factors explained.